josephsenior/Grinta-Agent/evaluation/benchmarks/the_agent_company/README.md

 ## Run Inference on The Agent Company Tasks

 When the `run_infer.sh` script is started, it will automatically pull all task images.
-Every task image will be used to create an OpenHands runtime image where the agent will operate on.
+Every task image will be used to create an Forge runtime image where the agent will operate on.

 ```bash
 ./evaluation/benchmarks/the_agent_company/scripts/run_infer.sh \